demvlad/ESPNow-to-MAVLink-UDP-Bridge/README.md

 Connect to 'mavlink' WIFI access point, what is created ESP32 device.
 The password is 12345678.

-Receive MAVLink telemetry packets by 14550 UDP port by using MissionPlanner or other GCS program.
+Receive MAVLink telemetry packets on 14550 UDP port by using MissionPlanner or other GCS program.